aretasg/preFold/README.md

 ## Getting Started

 ### Dependecies
 **The script was written in and intended to be used with Python 3.6 use it with caution when executing with 2.7 interpreter.
-You will need a SciPy stack and colorama installed to run the program with full functionality.**
+You will need a SciPy stack and colorama installed to run the program with a full functionality.**

 ### Example useage:
 ```